Master of Music Education

 Phone: 814-863-5723 Email: lct12@psu.eduIs the M.M.E. right for you?

-The M.M.E. program is designed to provide candidates with (1) a deeper level of musical skill and understanding, (2) an increased knowledge and skill in the pedagogy of music teaching, and (3) skills as a reflective practitioner and mentor.
+The M.M.E. program is designed to provide candidates with (1) a deeper level of musical skill and understanding, (2) an increased knowledge and skill in the pedagogy of music teaching, and (3) skills in interpreting and applying research.
 The courses and experiences in this degree program are most meaningful for teachers who have taught music in K-12 settings beyond the student teaching experience.
-Applicants must have held a teaching position prior to applying to the M.M.E. program.

 Considering the M.M.E?
 Consider this.